ligato/docs/docs/user-guide/get-vpp-agent.md

 $ VPP_DEBUG_DEB=y ./build.sh
 ```

 This only builds the image with debug mode support.
-Use `RUN_VPP_DEBUG=y` to start the image in the debug mode.
+Use `RUN_VPP_DEBUG=y` to start the image in debug mode.

 ---

 ### Start the Image

-Command to start the agent:
+Command to start the vpp-agent:

 ```
 sudo docker run -it --name vpp_agent --privileged --rm prod_vpp_agent
 ```

 Note that the vpp-agent is executed in `privileged` mode.
 Several vpp-agent operations (e.g. Linux namespace handling) require permissions on the target host instance.
-Running in non-privileged mode may cause the vpp-agent to fail to start ([more information here][interface-plugin]).
+Running in non-privileged mode may cause the vpp-agent to fail to start.
+[More information here][interface-plugin].

 Open another terminal and run the following command:
 ```